Renokon-ASI/renokon-asi-public/README.md

 The beginning of a new era of humanity.

 History has epochs.
 Fire.
 Steam engine.
 Oil.
 Electricity.
 The internet.
 In 2035, we will cross the greatest threshold in human history: Artificial Super Intelligence.
 I have architected the execution blueprint to create the $5,000T global economy by 2060 with Renokon ASI and to deliver ASI to humanity by 2035.
-From that moment onward, the trajectory of civilization will not merely change—it will be irreversibly transformed." — Rupayan Das - The Founder, Chairman, CEO & The Singularity Architect of Renokon ASI.
+From that moment onward, the trajectory of civilization will not merely change—it will be irreversibly transformed." — Rupayan Das

 Renokon Sovereign ASI Partnership - The Largest Coordinated Capital Mobilization in Human History.